Prajwaluppalapati/cipiklub/README.md

 # cipiklub
-This is the official website of cipiklub
+This is the official website of cipiklub.
+It includes
+-About the club
+-club diary
+-club gallery
+-mobile view
+-projects of the club

+Rest all under construction